-These documents will be retained securely by the recruiting manager until the end of the selection process.
+These documents will be retained securely until the end of the selection process.
 At that point, if you are successful, the copy of the document will be retained on your personal file.
 If you are not successful, the copy will be destroyed securely.

 If you have not provided evidence of your right to work in the UK at an interview with us, any offer of work or employment made to you will be conditional upon you presenting this before you join the University.
 This document check must be carried out before you start or can be paid for any work with us.

 What if I don't yet have the right to work in the UK?

 The most common route through which you can gain the right to work in the UK is through the points-based immigration system.
 The University is able to sponsor workers in skilled occupations through the new UK immigration system that has replaced the previous system from 1 January 2021.

 Only occupations listed as eligible for a Skilled Worker visa can be sponsored.
 The list of skilled occupations is in Table 1 here.

 There is also a requirement for the person to meet the 70 points required to be granted a visa which includes meeting a minimum salary level for sponsorship.
 You can check to see if you are eligible for a Skilled worker visa here.

 If you believe you may be able to obtain the right to work in the UK by sponsorship or other means, you are still welcome to apply for a job with the University.
 Please tick the relevant box on the application form that indicates you would like to be considered for sponsorship.
 Any job application you submit to us will be assessed using criteria based on the knowledge, skills and experience required for the relevant post.
 You will not be treated less favourably than another applicant on the grounds of national origin.